brief-ds/micrograd/README.md

 print(b)      # Value(data=..., grad=[5.
 4.])
 ```

-PyTorch requires any expression to be derived with respect to variables to yield a scalar. micrograd relaxes it: it starts with an all-ones tensor of the shape of the expression's result, as if rewriting the quantity to be derived as the sum of each element of the expression's original result.
+PyTorch can only mathematically derive an expression that produces a scalar value. micrograd relaxes it: if the expression produces an array, the sum of the array will be derived.

+For full examples, go to [`demos/`](demos).
+The scalar-version [demos/demo_scalar.ipynb](demos/demo_scalar.ipynb) takes minutes to run, but the vector-version training [demos/demo_vector.ipynb](demos/demo_vector.ipynb) is instant.

 ## Data type
 As one example, with `f=ab`, `df/da=b`. `a.grad` would inherit the data type of `b`.
-For this inter-dependence, we design a uniform `DTYPE` for one program using micrograd, to be passed from the environment.
+For this inter-dependence, we design a uniform `DTYPE` for one program, to be passed from the environment.
 By default `DTYPE=float64`, identical as the Python float type.
 For example,

 ```sh
 DTYPE=float32 python3 <program_using_micrograd>